Frontline launches new Ford Transit Custom campervan

 OUTDOOR LIVING

-With the tailgate up and the Fiamma F45s awning out, there is plenty of shade around the HiAce.
+With the tailgate up and the Fiamma F45s awning out, there is plenty of shade around the HiAce campervan.
 Although there is a more basic (read: cheaper) canvas awning option, the self-supporting Fiamma is the pick, especially with the camping freedom offered by a campervan.
-Our tester was optioned with a canvas room to suit the awning and tailgate, offering a more enclosed living space.
+Our tester was equipped with a canvas room to suit the awning and tailgate, offering a more enclosed living space.

 Kitchenette